bird-bench/BIRD-CRITIC-1/README.md

 ## Baseline Performance
 We adapt the method from paper [Agentless: Demystifying LLM-based Software Engineering Agents](https://github.com/OpenAutoCoder/Agentless) to evaluate the baseline performance of the LLMs.
 The detailed implementation can be found in the [`./agentless`](./agentless) script.
+The result can be find in the [`./agentless/deepseek_result`](./agentless/deepseek_result) folder.